paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ## Lab Application
 The example app is made up of:
-- An ASP.NET Core Web API app with two endoints: `user/dashboard` and `admin/dashboard`.
+- An ASP.NET Core Web API app with two endpoints: `user/dashboard` and `admin/dashboard`.
-- An ASP.NET Core Web App that displays a simple drop down selection with login button with two users to select from- a basic user and an admin user.
+- An ASP.NET Core Web App that displays a simple dropdown selection with login button that allows selection between a basic user and an admin user.
 Once authenticated, a dashboard page is displayed with data from either the `user/dashboard` endpoint, or `admin/dashboard` endpoint depending on which user was selected.
 - An ASP.NET Core Web API authentication app with a `/login` endpoint used to simulate login functionality [[1]](#references).

 ### Application Flow